Zooce/zomb-file/README.md

 ## Macros

-If you've made it this far, you're _amazing_ and you're about to be _amazed_!
+If you've made it this far, you're _awesome_ and I appreciate you getting this far.
+You're about to learn the feature that makes ZOMB files worth your time.

 Macros are the special sauce of ZOMB files.
 They allow you to write reusable values.
 Let's see an example first:

 ```zomb
 $color = {